skagedal/blog.skagedal.tech/_drafts/21-habit-tracker-building-a-jar.md

 ---
 layout: post
-title:  "Writing a habit tracker, part 21: Deploying the JAR"
+title:  "Writing a habit tracker, part 21: Building a JAR"
 ---
 You know what?
 We have a habit tracker now!
 As of the previous post, I can definitely track some habits!
 But only with the server running on my own machine.
 That's not how I want it.
 I want it accessible from [FidoNet](https://en.wikipedia.org/wiki/FidoNet).
 Or, allright, the Internet.